Project-X9/Testing/README.md

 Then you open the helper.py and manually write the name of you device in the CONSTANTS->desired_capabilities at the bottom of the file
-!!!!!HINT: sometimes you need to run the app first on the target device using Android Studio !!!!!HINT: You can get the name of your device from android studio
+HINT: sometimes you need to run the app first on the target device using Android Studio
+HINT: You can get the name of your device from android studio

 then we start to initiate our testing dependencies by foloowing this steps:
-!!!!!PS:(it is preferred to use pycharm to create virtual env and then follow the steps below)
+PS:(it is preferred to use pycharm to create virtual env and then follow the steps below)

 ----------------------------------------------------------------------------